-We could, in principle, also study the transformation of the 3CS form under 3-gauge transformations.
-However, due to the algebraic complexity and the considerable computational effort required, a concrete result has not yet been obtained.
-In view of the interesting holographic behaviour found for the 2CS theory, this question remains a worthwhile direction for future investigation.
+In principle, one may also investigate the transformation of the 3CS form under 3-gauge transformations.
+At present, however, the algebraic complexity of the required manipulations has so far precluded an explicit closed-form result.
+In view of the interesting holographic behaviour found for the 2CS theory, a systematic analysis of this question remains an interesting direction for future work.

-\subsection{Higher Yang--Mills theory}
+\subsection{Higher Yang–Mills theory}

-Yang--Mills theory serves as the non-abelian generalization of Maxwell electrodynamics.
-Correspondingly, just as Maxwell theory admits a higher extension within the framework of higher gauge theory \cite{Pfeiffer, Henneaux}, a parallel family of HYM theories has been formulated in \cite{JCB02, Song1, SDH-BFYM}.
+Yang–Mills theory is the non-abelian generalization of Maxwell electrodynamics.
+Accordingly, just as Maxwell theory admits a higher extension within the framework of higher gauge theory \cite{Pfeiffer,Henneaux}, a parallel family of HYM theories has been formulated in Refs.~\cite{JCB02,Song1,SDH-BFYM}.
 In this subsection, we present a unified construction of these HYM theories using the higher generalized forms.

-Ordinary Yang--Mills theory is formulated on a principal $G$-bundle, where $G$ is taken to be a compact simple Lie group.
-The special abelian case $G=\text{U}(1)$ reduces it to Maxwell electrodynamics.
+Ordinary Yang–Mills theory is formulated on a principal $G$-bundle, where $G$ is a compact simple Lie group.
+The special abelian case $G=\text{U}(1)$ reduces to Maxwell electrodynamics.
 On the base manifold $M$, a connection is described by a $\mathfrak{g}$-valued 1-form $A\in \Lambda^1(M, \mathfrak{g})$.
 Its curvature is the $\mathfrak{g}$-valued 2-form

 which satisfies the Bianchi identity $dF+[A, F]=0$.
-The Yang--Mills action is then defined as the inner product of the curvature with itself,
+The Yang–Mills action is then defined as the inner product of the curvature with itself,

 where the pairing is the one introduced in \eqref{inn0}.